UO-CS-OER/CS210-text/_sources/03-Collections-Loops/03-01-Collections.md

 create new tuples based on the contents of other tuples, but we cannot change the value or length of a tuple.

-To write a literal list value, we separate them by commas, usually in parentheses:
+To write a literal tuple value, we separate them by commas, usually in parentheses:

 `("a", "b", "c")`.